-Los Angeles Sex Crime Lawyer
+Los Angeles Sex Crime Defense Lawyer

 Sex crimes are frowned upon in our society.
-For the accused, sex crimes can carry irreparable injury to livelihood, including but not limited to, jail or prison time, fines, probation, ruined reputation, and even lifetime sex offender registration.
+For the accused, sex crimes can carry irreparable injury to livelihood, including but not limited to jail or prison time, fines, probation, ruined reputation, and even lifetime sex offender registration.
 Additionally, only a handful of defenses are available to the accused.

 For instance, being intoxicated is not a defense to rape, while consent might be.
 However, consent is not a defense to the charge of statutory rape because a minor cannot legally give consent.

-Therefore, if you have been accused of a sexual related criminal offense, call an experienced Los Angeles sex crime lawyer at our law firm to review all the details and discuss a defense strategy.
+Therefore, if you have been accused of a sexual-related criminal offense, call an experienced Los Angeles sex crime lawyer at our law firm to review all the details and discuss a defense strategy.

 Developing a Solid Legal Strategy